Awakenings (Gennebar Rising, Book 1)

 - Major online booksellers & Ingram network (paperback and hardcover)

-- Author’s website (hardcover and autographed hardcover)
+- Author’s website (autographed hardcover)

 Arol, a boy of humble origins but an extraordinary cosmic birthright, approaches manhood in a time of great strife.
 The brutal Drenarian Empire has enslaved and impoverished his people, the Gennebri.
 A courageous band of rebels hopes to liberate the province of Gennebar, but first they must turn hearts and minds away from a corrupt religious hierarchy, and also from a heretical sect preaching compliance and passivity.
 As Arol’s cosmic gift awakens, it falls to the heroic rebel leader, the clairvoyant Senasha, to breathe new hope into the rebellion with a brilliant exploit.